Friday, June 5, 2015

 I went to the restroom while waiting for my bag.

-I changed the lenses in my camera and started taking pictures in the airport of their pictures depicting space, what Huntsville is known for.
+I changed the lenses in my camera and started taking pictures at the airport, capturing images of their space-related depictions, which Huntsville is known for.

 Hubby was waiting for me at the airport.